 Although hemodialysis has a therapeutic effect on Chronic Kidney Disease, these patients encounter many physical, psychological and social stressors that are not controllable even with new technologies.
-Many studies have shown that the patients who are treated with hemodialysis face many stressful factors in every Page 6 of 31 aspect of their life such as family problems, change in sexual function, become dependent on others for surviving, social isolation, changes in body image, mental stresses, life depending on machines and suicide.
+Many studies have shown that the patients who are treated with hemodialysis face many stressful factors in every aspect of their life such as family problems, change in sexual function, become dependent on others for surviving, social isolation, altered body image, mental stresses, life depending on machines and suicide.
 All these factors lead to depression and poor compliance to treatment regime leading to frequent hospitalization with poor nutrition, hypertension, anaemia and breathlessness associated with fluid overload.